About

 Clinical Experience

-Outpatient mental health clinics, PTSD unit (inpatient, IOP, outpatient), hospice, and behavioral medicine (sexual functioning, cancer, chronic pain, insomnia, weight management and bariatric surgery, HIV, HRT and gender affirmative care).
+Hospice unit, outpatient mental health clinic, PTSD unit (inpatient, IOP, outpatient), behavioral medicine clinics (sexual functioning, cancer, chronic pain, insomnia, weight management, bariatric surgery, HIV, HRT and gender-affirming care), therapy and assessment

 NYC Health + Hospitals (Queens, NY)